pmeeny/CI-MS3-FootballMemories/README.md

 </code><br>

 #### User Stories
+- User Story 3.1:

-### Feature 3 Login/Register/Logout administration
+### Feature 4 Login/Register/Logout administration
 #### Description
 The user can login into their account by clicking on the Login button on the landing page or clicking the Login link in the navigation bar.
 They must enter a valid username and password otherwise a relevant message will be displayed.
 #### User Stories
-2.1 As a regular user/admin user I can login to my account by providing my username and password.
+- User Story 4.1: As a regular user/admin user I can login to my account by providing my username and password and clicking Login.
 A username and password must be provided.
 If the username and/or password entered is incorrectly a relevant message will be displayed

-### Feature 4 Memories, Memory, Add/Edit/Delete Memory
+### Feature 5 Memories, Memory, Add/Edit/Delete Memory
 #### Description
 #### User Stories
+- User Story 5.1:
+- User Story 5.2:
+- User Story 5.3:

 ### Feature 5 Tournaments
 #### Description
 A regular user can view the tournaments they can add memories to.
 Three tournaments are displays per page(tournament name, tournament image), and pagination is displayed if there are more than three tournaments in the mongodb database
 #### User Stories
-2.1 As a regular user/admin user I can view a list of tournaments created with the tournament name and tournament image displayed
+- User Story 5.1: As a regular user/admin user I can view a list of tournaments created with the tournament name and tournament image displayed
-2.1 As a regular user/admin user the list of tournaments is displayed with three per page, and pagination if displayed if there are more than 3 tournaments
+- User Story 5.2: As a regular user/admin user the list of tournaments is displayed with three per page, and pagination if displayed if there are more than 3 tournaments
-2.2 As an admin user I can add a new tournament with a tournament name and tournament image.
+- User Story 5.3: As an admin user I can add a new tournament with a tournament name and tournament image.
 Both fields are mandatory and a message is displayed accordingly.
 The tournament information is added in the mongo database and the tournament image is stored in an AWS S3 bucket
-2.2 As an admin user I can edit an existing tournament with a tournament name and tournament image.
+- User Story 5.4: As an admin user I can edit an existing tournament with a tournament name and tournament image.
 Both fields are mandatory and a message is displayed accordingly.
 The tournament information is updated in the mongo database and the tournament image is stored in an AWS S3 bucket
-2.4 As an admin user I can delete an existing tournament, once I have confirmed that it is ok to delete the tournament.
+- User Story 5.5: As an admin user I can delete an existing tournament, once I have confirmed that it is ok to delete the tournament.
 The tournament information is deleted from the mongo database
-2.5 As an admin user if a tournament has memories associated with it, the tournament cannot be deleted and a message is displayed
+- User Story 5.6: As an admin user if a tournament has memories associated with it, the tournament cannot be deleted and a message is displayed

 ### Feature 6 Dashboard